DarkGhostHunter/Laralerts/README.md

 ## Basic Usage

 To set an Alert in your frontend, you can use the `alert()` helper, or the `Alert` Facade.
-For example, when you are using your controllers.
+For example, before sending a Response to the browser.

 ```php
 <?php